Javascript library

 bar

-operations, adds signers from user's auth descriptor and signs it
+operations, adds signers from the user's auth descriptor, and signs it with the user's private key.

-If more control is needed over signers and signing then build and sign functions could be used instead:
+If you need more control over signers and signing, then you can use the build and sign functions:

 await blockchain